 - Pinch of salt and pepper

 - Combine all the ingredients in a nonreactive bowl (Stainless steel, ceramic, glass and metal cookware with enamel coating) and stir to mix well.
-Cover and refrigerate for at least 2 hours, and up to 16.
+Cover and refrigerate for at least twenty minutes, but no more than one hour.

 - The scallops should have changed from slightly translucent to a white colour.
 Serve onto small plates (we’ve reused the scallop shells) and tuck in!